DRojasLey/dani-camp/projects/project1/README.md

 - Only words that are longer than 6 letters count
 - Only words which start with the last letter of the previous word are valid
-- You have only 3 lives 'YOL3T'
+- You have only 3 lives 'YOL3T'; you lose a live by:
+		* providing words that are not 7 letters long at least
+		* providing words that don't start with the last letter of the previous word
-- The idea is to have as much as words as possible in the end.
+- The idea is to have as much words as possible in the end.